Wyoming Mechanics Lien Form

 Get help filing your Wyoming Mechanics Lien

 Complete the fields to download your free Wyoming mechanics lien form (known as a Claim of Lien) that can be filled out with a PDF editor or by hand after printing.
-Use this template to easily file a lien on a private construction project in the state of Wyoming.
-This form was created by construction attorneys to meet Wyoming’s statutory requirements.

 The Wyoming Claim of Lien, also known as a mechanics lien, should be filed when a contractor, supplier, or other construction professional is unpaid for improvements to real property.
-Wyoming’s mechanics lien rules and requirements are very strict about who can file a lien, the form to use, and information to include.
+Wyoming’s mechanic‘s lien rules and requirements are very strict about who can file a lien, the form to use, and the information to include.

 More resources